primagolf/primaccess-api-doc/source/index.html.md

 *Get all owners*

-Gets all owners for a card.
+Gets the current owner account of a card.

 <h3 id="getCardOwners-parameters">Parameters</h3>